 Normal Photo Ordering System

-After the shoot, Ken pares down the photos to a top 10% ‘Favorite Images’ folder to save you time, and there’s also a ‘Other Good Images’ folder as well.
+After the shoot, we pare down the photos to the best images (getting rid of blinks, poor exposure, redundant frames).
 Your photos are given a quick ‘light prep’ by Ken and you get an easy download link to get a folder of everything.

 - Ken prepares all good images from the shoot to be in the ballpark for general use (He calls it ‘a light prep’), but they are not Photoshop retouched

-- You are emailed a link to our Cloud Delivery site to download the prepped files and a PDF thumbnail sheet for easy reference
+- You are emailed a link to our Cloud Delivery site to download the prepped files within 5 business days

-- If you’d like online editing, photos are posted to HuthPhoto.com several days after the shoot (Rush available)
+- If you’d like online editing, photos can be posted to HuthPhoto.com several days after the shoot (Rush available)

 Prepped images come with unlimited reuse rights (for your company only of course).
 The lightly prepped images are OK for snapshots, or basic internal use, but I suggest that any important usage (Publications, Web Banners, Nice Donor Gift Prints, etc) get ordered through me.

-As a rough example: an PR 2 hour shoot might generate 300 images, about 100 would be delivered (with say 30 ‘Top Favorite’) .
+As a rough example: a PR two hour shoot might generate 300 images, about 100 would be delivered.
 For glossy publications, a client might order 10 to be prepped for $10 each, $100 total.